pierrecontri/TrainManagement/README.md

 The UI will interact by web services (protocol http or pipe -prefered-) in a first time under WebBrowser.
 A second UI will create in GTK+ for multi-plateform.
 A third maybe for mobiles (but not sure cause doublons with Web Browser).

-In Raspberry, install the bottle and smbus python libraries like:
+In Raspberry, install the requests and smbus python libraries like:
 (as su -u root)
 apt-get install pip3
-pip3 install bottle
+pip3 install requests
 pip3 install smbus

 If you want to skip the RaspBerry part and use directly your Linux with the I2C and Arduino, install:
 (as su -u root)
 apt-get install pip3
-pip3 install bottle
+pip3 install requests
 pip3 install smbus2 (new link to replace the smbus-cffi package) pip3 install pysmbus